mark-watson/Racket-AI-book/manuscript/OPS5_in_Racket.md

 A production system keeps facts in working memory and runs rules in a match-resolve-act loop.
 Forward chaining fires rules whose conditions hold and lets the new facts trigger more rules.
 The cost of matching is the hard problem, and the Rete algorithm solves it by compiling each rule's pattern into a network of alpha and beta nodes that store partial matches and update incrementally.
 Conflict resolution picks one instantiation per cycle, using recency (LEX) or a goal-first variant (MEA), and refraction stops repeats.
 The RHS assembles new facts in a result array and asserts them, and `modify` does a remove-then-add that pushes changes back through the network.

 The Racket conversion did not change any of this.
 It ported the MIT Scheme dialect to Racket with a compatibility layer that supplies mutable pairs, lenient list functions, and the empty-list-is-false truthiness the original code assumes.
-It wrapped the six source sections in one file and loaded them into a dedicated namespace to preserve the sequential loading and runtime `eval` the code relies on.
+It keeps the six source sections in one plain Racket file, and the `#lang racket/load` language preserves the sequential loading, redefinition, and runtime `eval` the code relies on.
 The user-facing commands became Racket macros that pass forms to the compiler unevaluated.

 The two examples show the range. `draw.ops` uses OPS5 for pattern finding over a small fixed set of facts, and the noisy output shows what happens when many orderings match. `monkey.ops` uses OPS5 for planning, where a chain of goal facts drives a sequence of actions from a couch toward a bunch of bananas, stopping one step short of the grab.
 The statistics line in each run ties the behavior back to the algorithm: node counts reflect sharing, the conflict set reflects how much the strategy had to choose from, and token memory reflects the cost Rete pays to keep matching cheap.

 ## Optional Practice Problems

 These exercises build on the example code in this directory.
-Run each in a fresh session with `racket OPS5_all.rkt your-file.ops`.
+Run each in a fresh session with `racket ops5.rkt your-file.ops`.

 1. **Four of a kind.** The `draw.ops` program finds pairs and three of a kind but stops there.
 Add a production `look-for-four-of-a-kind` that fires when four cards share a number.
 Seed working memory with four cards of the same number and run it.
 Use the existing `look-for-three-of-a-kind` production as a template, and add a `-(four)` guard to the three-of-a-kind rule so the new rule takes over first.